k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/02_K2cloud_on-prem_K8s_Installation.md

 This article describes the guidelines and instructions for creating a K2cloud site - a K8s (Kubernetes) cluster - on premises.

-While K2cloud K8s cluster deployment on the Cloud as a <a href="/articles/98_maintenance_and_operational/Installations/Kubernetes/01_K2cloud_Self-hosted_K8s_Installation.md">K2cloud Self-hosted Kubernetes Cluster Installation</a> is done using Terraform and Helm charts, based on cloud provider’s K8s infrastructure, the on-premises K8s cluster deployment is done by running a script that is responsible for preparing all required infrastructure components.
+While K2cloud K8s cluster deployment on the Cloud as a <a href="/articles/98_maintenance_and_operational/Installations/Kubernetes/01_K2cloud_Self-hosted_K8s_Installation.md">Self-hosted Kubernetes Cluster Installation</a> is done using Terraform and Helm charts, based on cloud provider’s K8s infrastructure, the on-premises K8s cluster deployment is done by running a script that is responsible for preparing all required infrastructure components.

 ## Table of Contents